top of page

 The Trevi Fountain always draws your attention.
 It is in a part of Rome that is wonderful to walk through, and as you approach the fountain, you will hear the water before you see it.
 The fountain marks the end of an ancient Roman aqueduct, the Aqua Vergine, and was created in the 1700s.
 It is traditional to throw coins into the fountain to ensure your return to Rome.

-Even if you could get close enough, needless to say, it would be fairly disturbing to drink the water.
-However, over on the right-hand side there is a place where you can fill your water bottle from fresh water from the acqueduct!
+Pro Tip: Even if you could get close enough, needless to say, it would be fairly disturbing to drink the water.
+However, over on the right-hand side there is a spout where you can fill your water bottle from fresh water directly from the aqueduct!

 Honorable Mention